 1. Invest Mainly in Markets, Companies that Are Domiciled in Estate Tax-Free Countries or Low in Estate Taxes

 The first solution is to choose where you invest.
-If majority of your estate are in jurisdiction where you do not have to pay estate taxes, then you avoid a lot of these headaches.
+If the majority of your estate is in the jurisdiction where you do not have to pay estate taxes, then you avoid a lot of these headaches.

 There are a few countries that currently do not levy estate taxes and some are pretty popular investing markets for Singaporeans: